Even though they may act as our second shadows, ’tis a fact that dogs go missing all the time. And you don’t have to have a “runner,” either.

 - Register your microchip immediately!
 Well-known companies with national networks include AKC Reunite, Home Again, Microchip Registration Center, or Pet Link.

 - For an additional layer of protection, get your pup licensed.
 Seriously, it’s like Uber for your dog.
-(Minneapolis and St. Paul folks can even buy pet licenses right on our site.)

 - If your dog becomes lost, contact the company your chip is registered with and make sure your info is up to date.
 Then create flyers and alert the neighbors.
 Share your dog’s description and location last seen with your local police department, nearby shelters (follow up daily), and furbulous volunteer-run groups like Lost Dogs MN and The Retrievers.